 In addition, recently, with YouTube gaining momentum replacing TV in gaining eyeballs at low cost, data around these platforms are becoming important as well.
 YoutTube impressions are replacing the TV GRP’s.

-CRM // CRM manager or analysts or CRM data engineer:
+CRM manager - analysts - data engineer:

 In most cases, CRM data are stored in a form of database.
 In some cases, those in-house data are accessible by 3rd party depending on the company’s relationship with the agency.
 In other cases, the database is hosted and managed by third party service providers (sounds like a bad idea.. but you’ll hear it time to time).